TheMartonfi/madagascar-bot/README.md

 - `!memes` Lists all memes for the server.

-- `!add meme "name" "file"` The "name" argument will be the command name for the meme, the file argument should either be a string of text or a file upload.
+- `!add meme "name" "file"` The "name" argument will be the command name for the meme, the "file" argument should either be a string of text or a file upload.

   !['Add meme'](https://github.com/TheMartonfi/madagascar-bot/blob/master/docs/Add%20meme.png?raw=true)